Camping Food Hacks For Your Upcoming Trip to KL Ranch Cliffside on River Road

 You can leave your bulky, heavy grill at home.
 Pack a cooling rack, a foil pan and some charcoal.
 If you need somewhere to set up all of the items, use an empty tin can.
 Start by cutting two inch strips down the upper part of the can and spread them out.
 Put charcoal inside the tin can and then put the foil pan over the can.
 Now you have a great way to cook hot dogs or burgers in a pinch.
 Then when it’s time to pack up, simply clean everything up and toss it in the trash.

 2. Use Frozen Water Bottles Instead of Ice

-Bags of ice are expensive and as the ice melts you have to drain your cooler.
+Bags of ice are expensive and as the ice melts you have to drain your cooler, plus it gets really hot here in New Braunfels, Texas on the Guadalupe River.
 Fill a few large bottles with water and place them in your freezer before your trip.
 Then when you are ready to go camping use the bottles in your cooler.
 The ice will also last longer this way.
 When it does melt, you have a few more bottles of drinkable water.

 3. Bring Reusable Bags and Containers

 Reusable bags, often called stasher bags, are great for storing leftover meals in your cooler.
 They are plastic-free and BPA-free as they are made from pure platinum silicone.
 You are able to safely use them in the microwave and the freezer, as well as use them with boiling water or put them in the oven.
 Stasher bags are also useful for phone charging cords, camping toiletries and extra batteries.
 Gelato containers are another great container to pack.
 They have leakproof lids and are very durable.
 And who doesn’t love the excuse to eat gelato all the time?